 Theater Program Overview

 We engage the performing arts as a mode of inquiry into self and society with the intention that such an inquiry can become the vehicle for transformation of one or both.
 Theater Arts at MIT is process-oriented.
 Interdisciplinary in its philosophy and humanist at its core, the program in theater arts is committed to a rigorous and innovative course of study across a diverse spectrum of creative forms—scholarly practices coincide with acting, writing, directing, design and production.

 Theater Arts offers a wide range of courses in the theoretical and applied practical aspects of theater: acting, performance studies, voice, movement, performance media, script analysis, playwriting, directing, and an array of courses in design and scenography.
 The curriculum is designed to provide students with the necessary artistic, technical, and intellectual skills along with opportunities to apply their knowledge in the studio, on stage, and on screen.
 Classes offered by MIT’s renowned faculty and staff are supplemented by the Artist-in-Residence Program, through the Center for Art, Science and Technology (CAST) which brings a broad spectrum of artists of international repute to MIT to work with students in classes, seminars, workshops and productions.
-Each individually tailored course of study offers students the opportunity to pursue the Concentration in Theater Arts; the Minor in the Theater Arts; and the Major in Theater Arts.
+Each individually tailored course of study offers students the curricular opportunity to pursue the Concentration in Theater Arts; the Minor in the Theater Arts; and the Major in Theater Arts.